 Why would asking prices go down?

 - Since many properties are going to bidding wars in a few days, buyers are making high-stakes decisions in a hurry.
 The hurry-up selling style is wearing on buyers.
+Many dropped out of the frenzy.

 - Buyers are giving up on buying this year.
 They signed their August-to-August leases again.